 In all cases and in the best interests of their child, the Local Authority requires parents to resolve matters between themselves (taking legal advice if necessary).
-The Local Authority (or Admission

-Authority) reserves the right to undertake all necessary investigations and request appropriate evidence of a child's permanent home address, as fit the individual circumstances.
+The Local Authority (or Admission Authority) reserves the right to undertake all necessary investigations and request appropriate evidence of a child's permanent home address, as fit the individual circumstances.
 Child Arrangements Orders (or other court orders) may be requested.

-Where parent(s)/carer(s) submit two separate application forms and do not reach an agreement regarding school preferences, the Local Authority reserves the right to determine which application should be accepted and which application will be discarded.
+Where parent(s)/carer(s) submit two separate application forms and do not reach an agreement regarding school preferences, the local authority reserves the right to determine which application should be accepted and which application will be discarded.

-The Local Authority will not intervene and cannot release any information, where disputes or disagreements arise between parents in relation to any proposed or submitted application for a school place.
+The local authority cannot release any information or intervene, where disputes or disagreements arise between parents in relation to any proposed or submitted application for a school place.